 But body lifts are not without risk.
 For example, there will be scarring.
 Some people continue to have problems with loose skin.
 And some people need a follow-up cosmetic procedure.

 The higher your BMI (body mass index), the more likely you are to have complications.
-Possible complications of body lifts include bleeding, infection, tissue death, abnormal scars, and formation of a seroma -- a mass or lump that results from fluid buildup in an organ or tissue.
+Possible complications of body lifts include bleeding, infection, tissue death, abnormal scars, and the formation of a seroma -- a mass or lump that results from fluid buildup in an organ or tissue.

 Your surgeon should discuss the risks and benefits with you before your surgery.
 But for most people, the result is a smoother, more normal body shape.